- Using Attached Orders and Attached Order Settings

 This adjustment does not occur in the case of Server-side managed Bracket orders.

 Once the parent is filled or partially filled, the Attached Orders activate to the extent of the filled quantity of the parent.
+For example, if a parent order has a quantity of 5, and it partially fills to a quantity of 3 with 2 remaining, then the Attached Orders become active with a quantity of 3.

 When an Attached Order completely fills, the other order (sibling order) in the same OCO Group is automatically canceled.